Quantum Nonlocality under Latency Constraints: Multi-Step Latency-Constrained (LC) Games

 and

-\end{dfn} That is, the connectivity graph's vertices are the $n$ parties, and two vertices are connected if one can communicate to the other within $\tau$ time steps.
+\end{dfn} That is, the connectivity graph's vertices are the $n$ parties, and two vertices are connected in one direction if the first vertex can communicate to the second within $\tau$ time steps.
 Hence, the connectivity graph describes which parties can communicate with which other parties.
 We then define the generalization of no-signaling behaviors as follows: \begin{dfn} Let $G = (V,E)$ be a directed graph.
-We say a behavior $p(\mathbf a\vert \mathbf s)$, is \textbf{\boldmath $G$-signaling} if for fixed $i \in [n]$, $s_1, s_2, \cdots, s_{i-1}, s_{i+1}, \cdots, s_n$,
+We say a behavior $p(\mathbf a\vert \mathbf s)$ for a path-consistent SISO game is \textbf{\boldmath $G$-signaling} if for fixed $i \in [n]$, $s_1, s_2, \cdots, s_{i-1}, s_{i+1}, \cdots, s_n$,

-is independent of $s_i \in S_i$. \end{dfn} In words, this is saying that the marginal distribution of the outputs for parties that are not out-neighbors of a party is independent of the input of that party.
-It is clear that quantum and classical strategies for a SISO game realize behaviors that are $G$-signaling, where $G$ is the connectivity graph.
+is independent of $s_i \in S_i$. \end{dfn} In words, this is saying that the marginal distribution of the outputs for parties that are not out-neighbors of some party is independent of the input of that party.
+It is clear that quantum and classical strategies for a path-consistent SISO game realize behaviors that are $G$-signaling, where $G$ is the connectivity graph.
 Note that $(V, \emptyset)$-signaling is equivalent to no-signaling.
-Furthermore, any marginal of a $G$-signaling behavior that only involve parties that are not adjacent (in either direction) of each other is no-signaling for every possible set of inputs of the parties that were traced out.
+Furthermore, any marginal of a $G$-signaling behavior that only involves parties that are not adjacent (in either direction) of each other is no-signaling for every possible set of inputs of the parties that were traced out.
 That is, let $V' \subseteq V$ such that

 Then, for fixed $\{s_i\}_{v_i \not \in V'}$